 This is where sourcing agents come in.
 These are companies who help small and medium enterprises (or even larger companies who are not inclined to set up a China team for their manufacturing needs) source products and components from China.

 When entrepreneurs use sourcing agents to help them with their China sourcing, they can focus on growing their business without getting derailed by the demands of running or supervising a factory.

 The so called China sourcing agents take care of all the steps of manufacturing – from finding a suitable manufacturer, hiring in China, requesting for quotes, evaluating quotes, requesting samples, supervising factory production, conducting quality control inspections and pre-shipping checks before the goods are shipped to you.

 Sourcing agents save costs compared to the traditional way of doing things because the buyers do not have to set up an office in a country where a different language is spoken, and which lies in a different time zone.
 Most reliable sourcing agents have teams based in China whose members can speak the language, have a fair idea of reliable suppliers, and are also acquainted with the finer details of Chinese business culture.

 Example – How would a sourcing process normally work with an agent?

-Lamp casings are usually manufactured using the plastic injection manufacturing process in which molten plastic granules are injected into a mould cavity, where it takes the shape of the cavity as it cools.
+Lamp casings are usually manufactured using the plastic injection manufacturing process in which molten plastic granules are injected into a mold cavity, where it takes the shape of the cavity as it cools.

 You will have detailed drawings for your product that you want the factory to follow so that it meets the exact specifications and quality standards that you envision for your product.

-But asking manufacturers in China for injection moulding quotes is a long drawn out process.
+But asking manufacturers in China for injection molding quotes is a long drawn-out process.
 The process of shortlisting potential suppliers in China itself is like looking for a needle in a haystack, and few businesses – let alone entrepreneurs – have the time for this.